hayatlab/MASI/README.md

     ##We noticed adding BatchNorm1D as data transformation can further remove batch effects
     ##but may sacrifice discriminative power for cell-type identification.

+    ##Then git clone MASI to the working directory for use

 ### 3. Usage
     import MASI as masi